 I’ve reviewed the room facilities for your information: Wheelchair Friendly Hotel Room.

 My only criticism of the room was the hinge on the grab bar in the shower.

-On checking the hinge was very secure, but attention to this kind of detail is important.
+On checking, the hinge was very secure, but attention to this kind of detail is essential.

-We didn’t spend much time in the hotel, but as you’d expect there are an onsite restaurant and bar.
+We didn’t spend much time in the hotel, but there are an onsite restaurant and bar, as you’d expect.
 This hotel has a Thyme restaurant which we visited on our last night.

-As a blogger, WiFi is important.
-I paid 3 euros for 24 hours but the signal was a bit hit and miss so I didn’t spend too much time on it!
+As a blogger, WiFi is necessary.
+I paid 3 euros for 24 hours, but the signal was a bit hit and miss, so I didn’t spend too much time on it!

 Premier Inn Dublin Airport is five minutes away from the airport by bus.
-I wouldn’t attempt to walk/push it because you need to negotiate some very busy roads.
+I wouldn’t attempt to walk/push it because you need to negotiate some bustling roads.

-About 100 yards away from the hotel is leisure complex which houses TGI Fridays, O’Brien’s pub, Starbucks, other eateries and a Subway sandwich shop.
+About 100 yards away from the hotel is a leisure complex that houses TGI Fridays, O’Brien’s pub, Starbucks, other eateries and a Subway sandwich shop.

-If you don’t fancy eating in the hotel you’ll get a nice meal here, we did at TGI Fridays.
+If you don’t fancy eating in the hotel, you’ll get a lovely meal at TGI Fridays.

 Would I Recommend the Premier Inn Dublin Airport?